SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

 ??? abstract "Adexplorer Usage"

     Detects the usage of Adexplorer, a legitimate tool from the Sysinternals suite that could be abused by attackers as it can saves snapshots of the Active Directory Database.

     - **Effort:** advanced

+??? abstract "Adidnsdump Enumeration"

+    Detects use of the tool adidnsdump for enumeration and discovering DNS records.

+    - **Effort:** advanced